dariushghasemi/dariushghasemi/README.md

 ![Dolomities cover](https://github.com/DariushG3/DariushG3/blob/main/Dolomitte_March_2023.JPG)
-- 👋 Hey, I am a statistical geneticist currently working on genetic architechture of protein QTLs to find potential drug targets at Human Technopole.
+- 👋 Hey, I am a statistical geneticist at Human Technopole, currently working on genetic architechture of protein QTLs to find potential drug targets.
-- 👀 I was a Mary-Curie PhD fellow jointly at Eurac Research in Italy and Leiden University Medical Center in the Netherlands.
-- I investigated the genetic variations linked to chronic kideny diseases in my PhD.
+- 👀 As a Mary-Curie PhD fellow appointed at Eurac Research in Italy, I investigated the genetic variations linked to chronic kideny diseases in my PhD.
 - 📫 If you’re interested in my research, would like to discuss relevant topics, or explore potential collaborations, feel free to get in touch :) - I am best reached by email at `ghasemi[dot]dariush[at]yahoo[dot]c-o-m`

 <!---